 Lockdown preventions that don’t have flaws are impossible, but some will work appropriately for individual schools.

-Protocols must reflect both in school plan and police to work.
+Protocols must reflect both in the school plan and police to work.

 Here, some tips for children to learn: